Bayesian uncertainty analysis#

 2. Use the EmceeSolver#

 We will now use the EmceeSolve solver to estimate the model parameters and their uncertainties.
 This solver wraps the Emcee package, which implements different versions of MCMC.
-A good understanding of Emcee helps when using this solver, so it comes recommended to check out their documentation as well.
+A good understanding of Emcee helps when using this solver, so it is recommended to read their documentation as well.

 To set up the solver, a number of decisions need to be made: